trombonehero/memorial-latex/README.md

 Here are some LaTeX bits that might be useful to instructors (or possibly even students) at [Memorial University of Newfoundland](http://www.mun.ca).

+## Common options

+All of the document classes below (course outline, exam, lab, memo) accept a few common options:

+`bw`
+: Use black-and-white text and logo.

+`engineering`
+: Use ``Faculty of Engineering and Applied Science'' under Memorial logo.
+  Implies ``ENGI'' course numbers (where applicable).

+`ece`
+: Use ``Department of Electrical and Computer Engineering'' under logo.
+  Implies ``ENGI'' course numbers (where applicable).

 ## Colours and fonts